sparolab/marscalib/README.md

 <br/>

 **4. Range image generation & Hough transform**
   * Generate range image from the accumulated pointcloud and search for circle in the range image.
-Then detect the points that are inside the detected circle.
+The points inside the detected circle consist sphere.
-  * LiDAR type.
+  * Enter LiDAR type.
     * o : ouster
     * m : mid360
     * s : mlx